FailAcademy/learning/html-css-essentials/adp-vancouver/_lessons/week-04/_03-authentication-jwt.md

 2. Show some basic math.

 Key + Encrypted Code = Message

 3. Communication puzzle.

 "A" wants to communicate a number with "B", while "C" is listening in between.
 How can they securely communicate?
-(// answer: give each a secret shared key (a number both know) and add that number to your secret number)
+(// answer: give each a secret shared key (a number both know) and add that number to your secret number) (The transaction is a handshake)

 4. A computer could guess this number.

 How long would it take a computer with 1 GHz/Sec to solve a 3 letter code.
 1000 / 1 000 000 000 = around 0.000001 seconds
 We can make passwords longer so it takes a computer longer to crack them.
 128 bit encryption refers to a password about 128/30 = 38 characters long = 1e29 seconds
 We cannot make a secret "impossible" to crack, but we can make it take a really, really long time to solve.

 3. Encryption paint game.
 Public and private key example.